PHACDataHub/django-shiny/terraform/README.md

 As of August 13, 2024, running `terraform destroy` works completely without needing to run the above script.

 Note, this only destroys the resources initially created by `terrafrom apply`.
 Thus, the project resources created during the initial setup will remain (i.e. does not undo `bash gcp-setup.sh`).

+## Database Recovery

+Backups of the database are dumped daily from the postgres container and uploaded to a storage bucket in the project space.

+After downloading the dump, the database can be restored using `pg_restore` on a new postgres container.
+Prefer `.dump` over `.sql`.